jacktantram/user-service/README.md

 * `make build` - build containers
 * `make run` - to run services
 * `make test` - executes tests
-* `make test-integration` - executes integration tests
+* `make test-integration` - executes integration tests (requires DB & Kafka to be up)

 ### Protobuf
 In order to generate definitions run `make proto-generate`.
 This will